 These kinds of questions, while editorial or journalistic in nature, often yield profound or very rich answers that clients will enjoy reading or viewing, such as asking Mary: what was the most useful email she's read in the last 24 hours?
 Her answer might well be critical to some aspect of her operational job, where productivity or efficacy are revealed in an everyday way.

 It's these nuggets which can bring a vivid professionalism to the overall story that you reveal to buyers and prospects.

 So many financial and professional firms prefer formal language, the passive tense, discretion or deference, which has for centuries underpinned a sense of professionalism.
-Kaboom - Covid, Zoom, Brexit, Trump, fake news.
+Kaboom - Pandemic, Zoom, Brexit, Trump, fake news.
 We've sailed from those shores.

 Look around you at some of the leading competitors in your marketplace.
 You'll be surprised by the informality of their language, photography, video and other content.

 - This is not about taking your tie off.
 Ok, that helps, unless you're chair of a TFI.
 No, this is about shorter sentences, warmth, and understanding the client's needs by empathising with them and describing them

 - Your small print can take care of all the formality you can dream of.
 But when you're talking to clients or prospects today, there's really no excuse for drifting into long complex, or showy language